phalcon-orphanage/docs/zh/reference/phql.rst

     $phql = "SELECT Cars.*, Brands.* FROM Cars CROSS JOIN Brands";
     $rows = $manager->executeQuery($phql);

-Also is possible set manually the conditions of the JOIN:
+It is also possible to manually set the conditions of the JOIN:

 .. code-block:: php